 From the American colonial era to the 21st century, people with disabilities experienced a revolution in status from objects of religious benevolence to wards of the state to civic leaders.
 Trace this remarkable story of reform and heartbreak, endurance and empowerment as you explore a broad array of primary sources with Disability History scholar, Graham Warder, and disability education leader, Rich Cairn.
-Examine emerging K-12 history standards from Massachusetts, California, and other states.
-Research a rich text set of primary sources to integrate into your teaching.
+Examine emerging K-12 history standards from Massachusetts, California, and other states in this fully online course.

 What is fascism?
 Where did it come from?
 How does it impact human rights?
 What is anti-fascism and how did it arise?
 How did ideology shape the Spanish Civil War (the setting for the Ernest Hemingway novel, For Whom the Bell Tolls) and WWII?
 What legacies did those wars pass on in the decades since–in Spain, the U.S., Europe, and globally?